IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * WebHook for the service [Publisher Project]
 * RabbitMQ or any service bus [Subscribe to event]
 * File/Folder Changes [File Watcher]

+## Less Priority
+* Resumable function hooks
+	* Before initiating the first wait => write your cod in function
+	* After initiate first wait => write your cod in function
+	* After Resumed
+	* After Completed => write your cod in function end
+	* On Error Occurred => write your cod in function catch block